 A Tech-Forward Practice

-Mark LeWinter, until recently, was a partner at Raynes and Lawn in Philadelphia, PA and a longstanding national board member of “ABOTA” (American Board of Trial Advocates) plans to continue his passion for litigation and advocacy by teaching other lawyers how to leverage technology to prepare and present their cases at trial.
-Mark told us that he is “passionate about litigation and advocacy, and found a new passion in working up a case remotely, entirely on a Mac and iPad, and being able to hold your whole case in your hands.”
+Until recently, Mark was a partner at Raynes and Lawn in Philadelphia, PA and a longstanding national board member of the American Board of Trial Advocates (ABOTA).
+He plans to continue his passion for litigation and advocacy by teaching other lawyers how to leverage technology to prepare and present their cases at trial.
+Mark told us that he is "passionate about litigation and advocacy, and found a new passion in working up a case remotely, entirely on a Mac and iPad, and being able to hold your whole case in your hands."

 Mark has been trying civil negligence and product liability cases for over 40 years, and has a long history of using technology to elevate and streamline his practice and advocacy of his clients.
 His love of legal technology began over 30 years ago, when the internet was new, and "Windows had barely been invented."
 Mark recalls a moment early in his career when another lawyer walked into his office and told him it was not lawyerly to have a computer on his desk, saying, "that is for your support staff!"
 Mark became power user of PC programs like CaseMap and TextMap, and used them for over two decades.